 Congressional App Challenge Boosts Tech Talent Pipeline for Black Students Interested in Computer Science

 WASHINGTON, DC – In 2018, the National Urban League published its annual State of Black America report, detailing Black Americans’ status in a number of areas.
-The 2018 report, titled “Powering the Digital Revolution,” focused on the lack of opportunities in tech for Blacks; in the majority of companies, less than 5% of the digital workforce is African American compared to 50% or more for whites.
+The 2018 report, titled “Powering the Digital Revolution,” focused on the lack of opportunities in tech for African Americans.
+At the majority of tech companies, less than 5% of the digital workforce identify as black.
 To address this issue, the US House of Representatives has partnered with the Internet Education Foundation to host the Congressional App Challenge, the nation’s premier computer science competition.
-Since its inception in 2015, the Challenge has served a significant number of Black students at a rate four times higher than Silicon Valley.
+Since its inception in 2015, the Challenge has served a significant number of black students at a rate four times higher than Silicon Valley.

 In partnership with organizations such as Black Girls Code and California Association of Black School Educators, Congress and the Internet Education Foundation are committed to increasing diversity in the tech industry.
 By inspiring these students early in their education, the Congressional App Challenge aims to create the nation’s future leaders, coders, and computer science professionals.